 The Patriots are in an Eastern Division for preliminary competitions, but as we move through the events and take our place at the top of the roster, so do the groups in the Western Division.
 We know we are the best and start to gear up early for the playoffs, held in Indianapolis against 12 other groups on August 12th.

 The International Finals are the next night, and we’ve been preparing for these performances months ahead of time.
 We all think of ourselves as superstars and we have to tow a ton of gear wherever we go.
 We arrive in motor-coaches along with massive caravans knowing we can’t win with anything less than an outstanding performance and the right equipment.
+Even when there are obstacles our way, like the time our tour bus broke down and we had to call a tow service Fayetteville NC to the rescue, we still seem to keep our spirits high.

 The Troopers and the Patriots have met in annual match offs many times in the past.
 We are honored to go up against the quality of competition the Troopers present, but we always enter with the confidence to outperform them.
 This is easier said than done, since the shows are judged within just a tenth of a point separating the top contenders.
 To even get to this stage the highest rating groups will perform in several different cities prior to the finals.